seqan/hibf/doc/about/citing/index.md

 # Publications

-Library_Template has not yet been published academically, for now cite SeqAn2:
+HIBF has not yet been published academically, for now cite SeqAn2:

 | Publication   |                                                                                                   |
 |---------------|---------------------------------------------------------------------------------------------------|